prateekguptaiiitk/Pininterest_Application/README.md

 # Pinterest Application

-This is an application that shows photos in pinterest format
+This is an application that shows photos in pinterest application format.